Wanibzh29/02.-Breton-blacklist/README.md

 - Contact of the project owner: per.morvan.bzh29@gmail.com.

 ## II.
+Description
 A breton list of vulgar words, could be used for black-listing words.
 Created with the help of theses articles and websites:

 https://fr.wiktionary.org/wiki/Cat%C3%A9gorie:Termes_vulgaires_en_fran%C3%A7ais